jmalenko/www.jaro.cz/it-education.md

 Recommended topics:
 - Cutting the pizza – Intruce terminoloy like whole, half, quarter, eight...
 - Games – Donino, Checkers, ...
+- Nontrivial talkting topics
+-- Talk about ancestors, who they are.
+(Scientific reason: [Knowing family history can be beneficial to children](https://edition.cnn.com/2015/06/03/living/telling-kids-family-history-benefits-feat/index.html): A study involved asking children a range of questions such as whether they knew where their parents met and where they grew up and went to school.
+The authors found that the more children knew about their family history, the higher their self-esteem and the better able they were to deal with the effects of stress.
+Family stories provide a sense of identity through time, and help children understand who they are in the world.)
+-- Bake together
+- Have you heard "Dad, can you tell about X", where is X is still the same?
+OK, do that.
+Early take turns: first, parents tels the sotry; then the kid tells the same story (in simpler form, with own language).

 ### Robot Commander